 This is an easily accessible hike with scenic views of Mt.
 Shasta and Lake Siskiyou.
 The trail hugs close to the edge of the lake most of the way.
 There are a few alternate routes to stay as close to the lake as possible, but you'll occasionally wander slightly away from the shore.
 There are a few bridges that wonderful people installed in order to allow for hiking the entire loop around the lake, one of which is a seasonal footbridge that is removed in October before the winter season.
 The bridge is located at the delta on the Northwest side of the lake.
 Keep in mind that this area is only open May through October, so if it is closed, plan ahead which direction and side of the lake you want to hike.
 The southern side has the best views of Mt.
 Shasta.

 Watch for poison oak.

-Looks like there are cabins and "resorts" on some areas of the Lake, especially the north and East side.
+It looks like there are cabins and "resorts" in some areas of the Lake, especially the north and eastside.
 I saw a primitive campsite or two, but I don't think this is allowed.
 There is an official campground on the southern side of the lake which is the only place fires are allowed.